Skip to product information

 Disk mode is the iPod Classic 6th generation's built-in fallback: a bare USB-drive mode that loads before the normal software, so a computer can reach the hard drive even when the iPod itself won't boot.
 That is why it shows up in two opposite complaints — iPods that get stuck living in disk mode (the "Do Not Disconnect" / "OK to Disconnect" screens), and iPods with a red X that refuse to enter disk mode at all.
 On this hard-drive-based model, what disk mode does or doesn't do is the single most telling at-home test of whether the drive, the ribbon cable, or the logic board is your problem.

-What owners describe: - An owner's 80GB Classic got stuck in disk mode: the computer saw it as a drive, but iTunes never recognized it, and the PC could not format it no matter what.
+Anecdotal owner reports (not a guarantee or authoritative proof): - An owner's 80GB Classic got stuck in disk mode: the computer saw it as a drive, but iTunes never recognized it, and the PC could not format it no matter what.
 That half-alive state — visible as a disk, but unable to complete a format — is the classic signature of a drive with failing sectors rather than a software glitch. - A 2008 6th generation worked fine until it was plugged into a Windows laptop, then dropped into what the owner called permanent disk mode — no button combination would get it out.
 After converting to an SD-card flash board, iTunes would finish a restore and then immediately ask to restore again, looping forever. - Another owner's 80GB Classic showed the red X in a circle and would not go into disk mode at all, asking if that meant the hard drive was bad.
-The expert answer: on the 6th generation classics, red X plus no disk mode is usually exactly that — a hard drive failure; if it still charges you already know the battery isn't the issue. - A thick 2007 160GB owner did the homework before buying: Apple logo, then red X, disk mode refused, but diagnostic mode opened — and the drive-health test (HDSMARTData) hung forever at 'Open Device'.
-The reliable way to split drive vs cable vs board before buying anything: plug the drive into a computer with a USB-to-ZIF adapter.
-If the drive works there, you're shopping for a cable or a board; if it doesn't, start with the drive. - A 160GB thick owner replaced his hard drive ribbon cable with what he thought was the right 160GB part — and got the red X with diagnostics reporting no hard drive at all.
+The expert answer: on the 6th generation classics, red X plus no disk mode is usually exactly that — a hard drive failure; if it still charges you already know the battery isn't the issue. - A thick 2007 160GB owner isolated a suspected drive failure before buying: Apple logo, then red X; disk mode refused, but diagnostic mode opened and the drive-health test (HDSMARTData) hung at 'Open Device'.
+The reliable way to split drive vs cable vs board: connect the drive to a computer with a USB-to-ZIF adapter.
+If the drive works there, shop for a cable or board; if it doesn't, start with the drive. - A 160GB thick owner replaced his hard drive ribbon cable with what he thought was the right 160GB part — and got the red X with diagnostics reporting no hard drive at all.
 He had hit the trap on this model: the original 2007 thick 160GB takes its own longer cable, made for its CE-ATA drive and not interchangeable with the thin 80GB/120GB ribbon, and the wrong one leaves the drive completely undetected. - One 80GB owner went all the way down the rabbit hole: restores completed in Disk Mode and then the iPod demanded restoring again, the original drive would not format even when removed and tested on a computer directly — and a known-good drive also refused to restore, throwing errors 1430/1431.
 Every other diagnostic test passed.
-When a working drive still won't restore, the logic board moves to the top of the suspect list. - A cautionary one: an owner set his iPod down on a laptop keyboard cover's magnetic closure and it instantly shut off, started clicking, and booted to a red X from then on.
-It still entered diagnostic mode and held a charge — the magnet had taken out the spinning hard drive, nothing else.
+When a working drive still won't restore, the logic board moves to the top of the suspect list. - One owner reported an iPod stuck in disk mode: the computer saw it, but iTunes did not, and the computer could not format it.

 How it usually progresses: - The won't-enter-disk-mode track usually builds in stages: songs start skipping or freezing mid-track, the drive gets audibly noisy or clicky, iTunes begins freezing when the iPod is plugged in — then one day the boot stops at a red X, and disk mode won't take.
 End stage is diagnostic mode reporting it cannot open the drive at all ('Can't Open Device' or an 'Open Device' hang on the drive-health screen). - The stuck-in-disk-mode track often starts with an interrupted or failed sync, format, or restore: the iPod retreats to the 'Do Not Disconnect' / restore screen and stays there through resets.
 Restores may appear to finish and then loop right back — a sign the drive is no longer committing what iTunes writes to it. - A flat battery can mimic the worst stage: an iPod that reboots every couple of seconds resets too fast to hold any button combination, so disk mode and diagnostic mode both seem broken.
 Apple's own disk-mode procedure starts with verifying the iPod is charged — owners who charge 20–60 minutes first often find the modes work again.